Multi-Modal Transportation Management in ASEAN countries

 Thailand-Cambodia Border Checkpost

 More opportunities for logistics service providers in the region…

-I know improving transportation infrastructure is in the government’s hand.
+I know improving transportation infrastructure is in the government’s hands.
 But, you as a transportation company can do your bit in improving the logistics economy in the region.
-The manufacturing sector is slowly moving to countries like Thailand, Cambodia and Malaysia due to a labor cost surge in China.
-As a result, more logistics and storage opportunities are created in ASEAN region.
-According to a statistical report from SpireResearch, ASEAN Nations collectively is world’s seventh biggest economy and has a combined GDP OF $2.92 trillion as of 2018.
+The manufacturing sector is slowly moving to countries like Thailand, Cambodia, and Malaysia due to a labor cost surge in China.
+As a result, more logistics and storage opportunities are created in the ASEAN region.
+According to a statistical report from SpireResearch, ASEAN Nations collectively is the world’s seventh-biggest economy and have a combined GDP OF $2.92 trillion as of 2018.
 With each transportation company adopting an improved management system, there is no doubt that the multi-modal transportation logistics industry will thrive and flourish in the ASEAN region in the coming years.

 If you wish to learn more about integration service providers and how to manage your fleet effectively, do write to us.